dvskhamele/ever-gauzy/README.md

 ![overview](https://docs.gauzy.co/overview.png)

-Ever® Gauzy™ Platform is a part of our larger Open Platform for **Collaborative, On-Demand and Sharing Economies** - [Ever® Platform™](https://ever.co).
+Ever® Gauzy™ Platform is a part of our larger Open Platform for **Collaborative, On-Demand and Sharing Economies** - [Signimus™ Platform™](https://signimus.com).

 ## ✨ Features